themysticsavages/cloudbot-discord/README.md

 You need NodeJS and the npm module 'discord'.

 ```
 Warning!
-Issues might occur installing the Discord module if you use it on Windows 10 Enterprise LTSC
+Issues might occur installing the Discord module if you use it on versions of Windows 10 Enterprise LTSC
 ```

 If you want to use the bot in Discord, link it to a server of yours [here](https://discord.com/api/oauth2/authorize?client_id=835841382882738216&scope=bot&permissions=68608).